The Dancer’s Tendonitis

-Flexor hallucis longus (FHL) tenosynovitis is sometimes referred to as “dancer’s tendonitis”.
-However, while FHL tendonitis has historically been described within the context of dancers, especially classical ballet dancers, symptoms have also been reported in others.
-At risk individuals include those who require repetitive forefoot push-off and extreme plantar flexion, such as swimmers, ice skaters, long distance runners, and gymnasts.
-FHL tenosynovitis classically causes pain at the postero-medial ankle, specifically the region of the fibro-osseous tunnel.
+At-risk individuals include those who require repetitive forefoot push-off and extreme Plantar Flexion, such as swimmers, ice skaters, long-distance runners, and gymnasts.
+Flexor Hallucis Longus Tenosynovitis classically causes pain at the posteromedial ankle, specifically the region of the fibro-osseous tunnel.
 Pain has also been reported at the knot of Henry and at the level of the sesamoids.

-The FHL originates from the posterior border of the fibula and interosseous membrane of the leg.
-The FHL passes through the retinacular structures at the postero-medial ankle (fibro-osseous tunnel), the plantar midfoot (knot of Henry) and the sesamoids (inter-sesamoid ligament) before inserting at the base of the distal phalanx of great toe.
+The Flexor Hallucis Longus (FHL) Tenosynovitis originates from the posterior border of the fibula and interosseous membrane of the leg.
+The FHL passes through the retinacular structures at the posteromedial ankle (fibro-osseous tunnel), the plantar midfoot (knot of Henry), and the sesamoids (inter-sesamoid ligament) before inserting at the base of the distal phalanx of the great toe.
 At all three of these retinacular structures, excessive constriction and abnormal stresses may occur.
-The FHL is a component of the tarsal tunnel and within the tunnel it lies posterior to the neurovascular structures.
+The Flexor Hallucis Longus (FHL) Tenosynovitis is a component of the tarsal tunnel and within the tunnel, it lies posterior to the neurovascular structures.
 At the level of the knot of Henry, the FHL is dorsal to the medial edge of the plantar fascia.
 The blood supply to the FHL arises from the posterior tibial and medial plantar arteries, while the tibial nerve provides innervation to the muscle.

-Although pain is the most common presenting symptoms, limited MTP joint motion.
+Although pain is the most common presenting symptom, limited MTP joint motion.

-It has been observed that there is relative incongruity between the FHL and the fibro-osseous tunnel when the foot is fully plantar flexed, which is postulated to cause abnormal stresses and resultant tenosynovitis.
+It has been observed that there is a relative incongruity between the FHL and the fibro-osseous tunnel when the foot is fully plantarflexed, which is postulated to cause abnormal stresses and resultant tenosynovitis.
 Injury at the level of the talus may be due to an abrupt change in direction at this level.